 Predominantly fluid collection in extradural space resolves well with antitubercular chemotherapy alone, and a conservative trial is likely to be rewarding in cases who along with this finding have apparently normal cord parenchyma at the inception of treatment.

-Patients have significant cord compression / constriction showing strangulation with evidence of myelomalacia are those in which irreversible changes have already set in and are not likely to show favorable response even after surgical decompression
+Patients have significant cord compression/constriction showing strangulation with evidence of myelomalacia are those in which irreversible changes have already set in and are not likely to show a favorable response even after surgical decompression

 Mild cord atrophy was observed in all patients who had excellent neural recovery after non-operative/operative treatment.
-In paraplegia with healed disease, cord was found atrophied with edema in patients having mild neural deficit.
+In paraplegia with the healed disease, the cord was found atrophied with edema in patients having a mild neural deficit.